alexrintt/shared-storage/docs/index.md

 ## Stability

-The latest version is a Beta release, which means all these APIs can change over a short period of time without prior notice
+The latest version is a Beta release, which means all these APIs can change over a short period of time without prior notice.

 So, please be aware that this is plugin is not intended for production usage yet, since the API is currently in development.